 Professor Brook’s field is commercial law, and it is his first-year classes that he consistently finds most interesting and challenging.

 “There’s always been a tradition in law schools to put a premium on classroom teaching, to give students the opportunity to study right away with the best scholars.
-Professors are not shut away, working only with a few graduate students, as they are in so many other professions,” explains Professor Brook, who is well known for the “get-acquainted” lunches he holds with small groups from his Torts class each semester.
+Professors are not shut away, working only with a few graduate students, as they are in so many other professions,” explains Professor Brook.
 “There’s a special energy you put into the first year, these are students at the beginning of their law school experience and it’s energizing to teach them and know them.”

 About fifteen years ago, Professor Brook began writing the first of his three very successful ‘Examples and Explanations’ books for Wolters Kluwer Law & Business on the three major areas of commercial law: secured transactions, payment systems, and sales and leases of goods.
 His first book, A Lawyer’s Guide to Probability and Statistics (Carswell, 1990), utilized his math background—he was a Phi Beta Kappa math major at Harvard—to shed some light on a field where a great deal of fact-finding and proof in litigation is based on probability and statistics.
 A 1981–82 Finkelstein Fellow at Columbia Law School, where he pursued studies in the area of probability and statistics and the law, he received his LL.M. from Columbia in 1983.

 Professor Brook’s “Examples and Explanations” books, which he updates approximately every three years, rely on his colloquial and humorous style of writing and teaching, a style that he maintains makes commercial law far more accessible and less intimidating than it might otherwise be.
-His most recent addition to the collections is Sales and Leases: Examples and Explanations, Sixth Edition (Wolters Kluwer 2012).
+His most recent addition to the collections is Secured Transactions: Examples and Explanations, Sixth Edition (Wolters Kluwer 2014).
 He is also the author of a casebook on Secured Transactions, also published by Wolters Kluwer, now in its second edition.